 |Reindeer, Rangifer tarandus|

-Svalbard is a Norwegian archipelago between mainland Norway and the North Pole.
+This Norwegian archipelago sits between mainland Norway and the North Pole.

 One of the world’s northernmost inhabited areas, it is known for its rugged, remote terrain of glaciers and frozen tundra sheltering polar bears, reindeer and Arctic fox.